Home » Zebra Tarantula, Behavior, Care, Habitat, Diet, Handling

 Handling

 Despite their fearsome appearance, they are generally docile creatures, preferring to flee rather than confront potential threats.
-However, if provoked or cornered, they can deliver a venomous bite, although their venom is relatively mild and not considered dangerous to humans.
-These tarantulas are difficult to catch and contain and therefore zebra tarantulas are not considered good for handling.
+They can deliver a venomous bite if you provoke or corner them.
+Although they bite, their venom is relatively mild and not harmful to humans.

 black zebra tarantula